Leqdxr/calculator/README.md

 # Calculator

-A simple calculator app (but decimals aren't supported)
+A simple calculator app.
+Color scheme used for calculator: [Nord](https://github.com/nordtheme/nord)

 ## How to use